Matt4970/Math-and-Science/Chem 103/Formatting Answers.md

 pH = -log[H+] = -log 0.0**105** = 1.**979**

 ## Rounding
-If the number before the 5 is odd round up.
+If the number removed is five then if the preceding number is odd round up.
 If the number preceding the 5 is even round down.

 17.75 = 17.8
 17.65 = 17.6